Court leaves dwindling paths for Biden's climate mission | Science-Environment

 Climate parts of the legislation were meant to kickstart America's transformation into a land of electric cars, clean industry and energy-efficient buildings.

-Biden was able to move forward with some smaller parts of his proposal, including electric car chargers.
+Biden was able to move forward some smaller parts of his proposal, including electric car chargers.

 The energy shortfall left Biden scrambling for additional oil and gas.
 It's also left it unclear whether he still feels he has the political capital to lead the US move to renewable energy as decisively as he promised as a candidate and in his first months in office.

-One is ambitious, shrewd executive action — if Biden dares — to push through carefully targeted emissions-cutting steps.
+One is ambitious, shrewd executive action — if Biden dares — to push through carefully targeted emission-cutting steps.

 A second is climate action by California and the other blue states that earlier swung into action to challenge Trump's climate rollbacks in court.

-The Supreme Court ruling came as Biden was savoring a successful gathering with NATO allies, who have rallied behind the US in confronting Russia's invasion of Ukraine.
+The Supreme Court ruling came as Biden was savouring a successful gathering with NATO allies, who have rallied behind the US in confronting Russia's invasion of Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)